Speak Out for Kids!

 How can IA AAP members be involved in advocacy?

 Listed below are a few ways to get involved:

 - Join the IA AAP legislative committee.

-- Contact the Iowa governor, state legislators, and federal officials about issues important to you.
+- Follow state legislative developments and contact the Iowa governor and/or state legislators about issues important to you.

 - Learn about Resident/Student Advocacy Capacity Building, which provides training and annual day at the capitol for residents and medical students.